joaocmd/AASMA-Proj/README.md

         mlagents-learn config/trainer_config.yaml --run-id=FishTrain --resume

-5. Select the Fish Train scene and click the play button on Unity to start training
+5. Select the `scenes/FishTrain` scene and click the play button on Unity to start training
 6. To observe the results:

         tensorboard --logdir=summaries

-To deactive the virtual environment, you can use the command ```deactivate```.
+To deactive the virtual environment, you can use the command ```deactivate```, or simply exit the shell running in the virtual environment.
+Due to the issues with the ML Agents mentioned in the report, the benchmark for the side scene was done in a different scene, which is on `scenes/FishTrapSceneML` and, like with the `FishTrain` scene, is not possible to run through the executable.

 ### 2.3 Opening Built Project